GitJournal/gitjournal.io/content/docs/what-is-git.md

 Git can be thought of as a virtual pen drive.
 Just like with a normal pendrive you can store files in it.
 However, it comes with a few awesome capabilities.
 Since it is a virtual pen drive, it can be easily duplicated.

-At this point you might be wondering - How is this different than DropBox or Google Drive?
-It's quite similar - both DropBox and Git can be used to store files.
+At this point you might be wondering - How is this different than Dropbox or Google Drive?
+It's quite similar - both Dropbox and Git can be used to store files.
 The main difference is -

 * Git isn't controlled by one organization
 * Git is an open protocol supported by many companies